 CUB SCOUT ROUNDTABLE:

 The Cub Scout roundtable is a lively monthly training event sponsored by the district designed to help leaders carry out a successful Cub Scout program in their dens and packs.
-At roundtable you will receive information on BSA policy and get a preview of the new Cub Scout program coming out in May 2015.
-You’ll hear about upcoming district and council activities and training events.
+At roundtable you will receive information on BSA policy, upcoming district and council activities, and training events.
 Most Cub Scout roundtables have breakout sessions for your specific position (Cubmasters; committee members; and Wolf, Bear, and Webelos den leaders).
 At roundtable you’ll have the opportunity to share experiences with other Cub Scouters and enjoy fun and fellowship in a relaxed and interactive environment.

 SUPPLEMENTAL TRAINING: To take these and many other online training courses go to my.Scouting.org > Home > My Dashboard > Training Center > Other > Supplemental Training.